 Reference Data for Evaluation of In Vitro Test Methods and Computational Models

-NICEATM is assembling high-quality data from in vivo testing of chemicals for potential endocrine disruptor activity.
-These data have potential utility for developing adverse outcome pathways or models of estrogenic activity, prioritizing chemicals for further testing, or evaluating species-specific responses to chemicals.
+NICEATM is compiling high-quality data from in vivo testing of chemicals for potential endocrine disruptor activity.
+These data have potential use for:

 Curated Database of Rodent Uterotrophic Bioactivity

 NICEATM searched the peer-reviewed literature for uterotrophic assay data on the 1812 ToxCast compounds.
 The uterotrophic assay (EPA OPPTS 890.1600) measures the estrogenic activity of a substance by assessing its effect on the weight of the uterus in a female rodent.

 The initial search yielded over 1000 papers, of which 670 were potentially relevant based on the inclusion of uterine weight as a measured endpoint.
 From these 670 manuscripts, 2615 individual chemical/

 Only study design protocols that met six minimum criteria were included in the Guideline-Like Uterotrophy Database (GL-UTDB).
 The GL-UTDB contains information from 458 guideline-like (GL) studies extracted from 93 publications, providing high-quality in vivo estrogenic bioactivity data on 118 chemicals with unique CASRNs (103 of which are in the ToxCast/

 - View data from initial search: 2615 experiments

 - Reference: Kleinstreuer NC, Ceger PC, Allen DG, Strickland J, Chang X, Hamm JT, Casey WM.
 A curated database of rodent uterotrophic bioactivity.
 Environ Health Perspect.
 2016;124(5):556-562.